txchen/feplay/riot_webpack/README.md

 * Use route, view and component to structure the app
 * Use RiotControl to enable the flux-like app architecture

+### To use Async/Await with babel

+Async await is ES7 feature, but we can use it today with babel.
+Checkout `asyncawait` branch to see how to use it with riotjs.

+To enable async/await, about 60KB script size needs to be added.

 ### To write ES6 in tag script

 The change is simple, just set the `type` to `es6` in the `script` element: